choochoo-bot/Spring_Talk/README.md

 # 🖥️ Northumbria University Research Computing Community

+⚠️ ⚠️ Note that the date of this talk has been changed due to the [UCU strike action](https://www.ucu.org.uk/article/12178/UK-universities-to-face-five-more-days-of-strike-action-before-Easter) ⚠️ ⚠️

 ## An afternoon talk from David Mytton, co-founder and CEO of Console

-We are pleased to announce that the NU Research Computing Community will be hosting David Mytton, Co-founder and CEO of [Console](https://console.dev/), for an afternoon talk on the **25th of March 2022**.
+We are pleased to announce that the NU Research Computing Community will be hosting David Mytton, Co-founder and CEO of [Console](https://console.dev/), for an afternoon talk on the **29th of April 2022**.

 ------